-- Availability/Accessibility: typically activities that make public facilities, infrastructure, services, housing, or shelter available or accessible to low- and moderate-income people; - Affordability: typically activities that provide affordability in a variety of ways to low- and moderate income people; - Sustainability: typically activities that are aimed at improving communities or neighborhoods, helping to make them livable or viable by providing benefit to persons of low- and moderate-income.
+- Availability/Accessibility: activities that make public facilities, infrastructure, services, housing, shelter available or accessible to low- to moderate-income people; - Affordability: activities that provide affordability in a variety of ways to low- to moderate income people; - Sustainability: activities that are aimed at improving communities or neighborhoods, helping to make them livable or viable by providing benefit to persons of low- to moderate-income.

-These goals and expected outcomes can also be found in the 2016 Annual Action Plan: AP-20 Annual Goals and Objectives.
+These goals and expected outcomes can also be found in the 2017 Annual Action Plan: AP-20 Annual Goals and Objectives.